-FinTech & Best Practices
+FinTech and Best Practices

 A self-driving car is an excellent example of this.
-What if you use blockchain to store the state of a machine.
-The key move for blockchain-enabled thinking is that instead of having just one instance of memory, there could be arbitrarily many copies of memory, just as there can be many copies of any digital file/ files.
+What if you used blockchain to store the state of a machine?
+The key move for blockchain-enabled thinking is that instead of having just one instance of memory, there could be arbitrarily many copies of memory, just as there can be many copies of any digital file.

 Machine Learning in FinTech

-Sometimes its ok and good for everyone to un-develop something existing to uncover the hidden gems what already exists.
+Sometimes it’s ok and good for everyone to un-develop something existing to uncover the hidden gems in what already exists.
 Maybe it’s like Un-Develop to Innovate?
-Alan Turing published “Turing Test” that speculates the possibility of creating machines that think.
-In order to pass the test, a computer must be able to carry on a conversation that was indistinctive from a conversation with a human being.
+Alan Turing published “The Turing Test,” which speculates on the possibility of creating machines that think.
+In order to pass the test, a computer must be able to carry on a conversation that is indistinct from a conversation with a human being.